 Document Formatting further develops computer keyboarding skills and emphasizes the production of a wide range of typical business correspondence, tables, reports, and forms from unarranged and rough-draft sources.
-This course has a heavy emphasis on proofreading techniques to produce mailable copy.
-Team projects involve the students in simulated office projects utilizing document production techniques, decision-making abilities, and interpersonal skills.

-Prerequisites: 106-131 Keyboarding Applications with a grade of "C-" or better (or equivalent skills); format basic letters, memos, reports, and tables; and touch keyboarding skill of 40 wpm for 5 minutes with 5 or fewer uncorrected errors.
+This course has a heavy emphasis on producing mailable documents.
+Team projects may involve the students in simulated office projects utilizing document production techniques, decision-making abilities, and interpersonal skills.
+Prerequisites: Format basic letters, memos, reports, and tables; and touch keyboarding skill of 40 wpm for 5 minutes with 5 or fewer uncorrected errors.